chesterbr/chester-ansible-configs/README.md

 An app that allows quickly finding public transportation routes in São Paulo.
 See [source code][1] or [website][3] for details.
 It shares she same nginx with the blog above.

+### Toronto Transit for Pebble

+Back-end for a Pebble app that finds the nearest bus/streetcar stops and shows how long it will take for the next vehicles to arrive.

 ### miniTruco server [TODO]

 This is a simple Java app that listens on the 6912 port, handling communication between [miniTruco][2] clients and spawning bot players to fill incomplete tables (a miniTruco table requires 4 players).